 Essay and Reference Information may be emailed to email@example.com; Electronic transcripts may be sent to the WKU Graduate School

 PART 2 – Apply to the Department of Communication Sciences and Disorders

-- Click the link for the application you need (you may only apply to ONE - Distance Learning - Worldwide, Distance Learning - New York City/UFT, or Residential).
+- Click the link for the application you need (you may only apply to ONE - Residential (On-Campus), FULL-TIME Distance Learning, or PART-TIME Distance Learning.

 - Fill out form.
 All fields must be completed.